 Voodoo Brewing

-Voodoo Brewing is known for its inventive beers and their funky atmosphere, both of which combine together to make a great drinking experience.
+Voodoo Brewing is known for its inventive beers and its funky atmosphere, both of which combine together to make a great drinking experience.
 I always enjoy their IPAs and barrel-aged beers.
 In fact, their seasonal Blossoming Down Under IPA is easily among my favorite PA beers of all time.

 Voodoo Brewing is located at 101 Boston Store Place.
 They also have brewpubs in Meadville, Pittsburgh, State College, and Lancaster.

 Looking for even more great Pennsylvania breweries?
 Check out our favorite breweries in Pittsburgh, Philadelphia, Lancaster, and Harrisburg.
+You can also drive out to Warren to check out Bent Run Brewing.